saziosu/harmony-pilates/README.md

 ## Future Features

 * Online booking system when I have increased my skillset, would be helpful in making signing up easier for both the user and the administrator of the studio.
 * Custom error pages, such as a 404 would give a more cohesive look and allow the user to continue navigating the site.
 * Internal pages with videos and instructions for at-home workouts would give the user some further encouragement to practice piltates.
 * Membership login backend could be implemented with some internal pages to allow users to track their progress

+## Accessibility

+* Semantic HTML was used throughout the site to ensure accessability
+* Links to external resources and other pages in the footer were given `aria-label` attributes to ensure those using screenreaders are aware of their purpose and action

+# Technology Used

+## Languages

+* HTML
+* CSS

+## Frameworks, Libraries & Programs

+* [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes to plan out the website.
+* [Fontpair](https://www.fontpair.co/pairings/work-sans-merriweather) was used to pick complementary fonts
+* [FontAwesome](https://fontawesome.com/) was used to pick the social icons
+* [Coolers](https://coolors.co/) was used to to pick the color palette
+* [Pixlr](https://pixlr.com/) was used for image editing
+* [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) was used to construct a flexible layout and responsive design

 # Testing